1. Introduction

 Competency and Consistency of Officers

 The shared Environmental Health service between Wealden and Rother has created resilience, improving collective knowledge and experience.
+Rother District Council is active within the Sussex Liaison Group, bringing together local authorities engaged in health and safety enforcement.

-During 2022-3 team meetings were usually held every six weeks predominantly in person, except for the poor weather in December.
-Senior managers have attended at least one team meeting during 2022-3.
+During 2023-4 team meetings were usually held every six weeks in person.
+At each team meeting service requests are peer reviewed to generate discussions and promote consistency.
 Full notes of meetings are available on the internet library FAST Team Meetings | RIAMS

 Complaints Against Service